sujalkalra/internship-task-1/README.md

 # internship-task-1
-this is the task 1 : todo-list
+this is the task 1 : todo-list using python